-Building new power lines is essential for power system planning [4].
-It allows How about increasing supplying an increasing demand, enables more participants to enter into electricity access to renewables? markets, and makes power system operation more efficient and reliable.
-The task of deciding on optimal transmission investments is widely known as Transmission Expansion Planning (TEP) [5], [6].
+Building new power lines is essential for power system planning [6].
+It allows supplying an increasing demand, enables more participants to enter into electricity markets, increases the access to renewable energy sources, and makes power system operation more efficient and reliable.
+The task of deciding on optimal transmission investments is widely known as Transmission Expansion Planning (TEP) [7], [8].
 The mathematical formulation of TEP models usually seeks to minimize the overall operating cost of a power system or maximize the welfare of market participants, subject to physical and technical limits, environmental restrictions, and other constraints.

-It was shown by numerous projects and studies that optimal power lines planning leads to significant benefits for power systems [7].
+It was shown by numerous projects and studies that optimal power lines planning leads to significant benefits for power systems [9].
 Sometimes, the optimization of transmission planning goes along with generation investment.
-Such approaches bring even more benefits and are known as Generation and Transmission Expansion Planning (GTEP) [8], [9].
-Other studies applied stochastic and multi-level programming in order to perform optimal transmission planning under market and regulatory uncertainties [10]-[15].
+Such approaches bring even more benefits and are known as Generation and Transmission Expansion Planning (GTEP) [10], [11].
+Other studies applied stochastic and multi-level programming in order to perform optimal transmission planning under market and regulatory uncertainties [12]-[17].
 Great attention has been paid to TEP in the international context.
-Lumbreras et al. [12] performed a stochastic TEP for the European Continental South West region case study considering power interconnections of Portugal, Spain, and France.
-Otsuki et al. [16] evaluated opportunities for power interconnections in Northeast Asia.
-Significant cost savings and CO_2 emissions reduction were revealed for the scenario of regional cooperation on power interconnections.
-Loureiro et al. [17] suggested a cross-border electricity interconnection investments and trade mechanism where each PSO maximizes social welfare within its territory and applied it to the Iberian electricity market case study.
-Konstantelos et al. [18] and then Dedecca et al. [19] estimated the costs and benefits of the North Sea power interconnections.
-Figueroa-Acevedo et al. [20] explored the benefits of increasing transmission capacity between the US Eastern and Western interconnections to access cost-effective renewables.
+Lumbreras et al. [14] performed a stochastic TEP for the European Continental South West region case study considering power interconnections of Portugal, Spain, and France.
+Otsuki et al. [18] evaluated opportunities for power interconnections in Northeast Asia.
+Significant cost savings and CO2 emissions reduction were revealed for the scenario of regional cooperation on power interconnections.
+Loureiro et al. [19] suggested a cross-border electricity interconnection investments and trade mechanism where each PSO maximizes social welfare within its territory and applied it to the Iberian electricity market case study.
+Konstantelos et al. [20] and then Dedecca et al. [21] estimated the costs and benefits of the North Sea power interconnections.
+Figueroa-Acevedo et al. [22] explored the benefits of increasing transmission capacity between the US Eastern and Western interconnections to access cost-effective renewables.
 The study demonstrated that the cost of a macrogrid HVDC transmission is outweighed by the generation-related savings.

 There exist even more ambitious projects of power interconnections that involve entire continents.
-The European Union launched the e-Highway2050 project that aims to develop an optimal European transmission expansion plan from 2020 to 2050 [21].
-The International Council on Large Electric Systems (CIGRE) recently published a report on global electricity network feasibility study that shows how the whole world may cooperate in TEP to increase the share renewable energy and reduce CO_2 emissions [22].
-Similar ideas are promoted by the Global Energy Interconnection Development and Cooperation Organization (GEIDCO) [23] and the Desertec project [24], [25].
-The importance of international cooperation in energy is included in the United Nations sustainable development goals [26].
+The European Union launched the e-Highway2050 project that aims to develop an optimal European transmission expansion plan from 2020 to 2050 [23].
+The International Council on Large Electric Systems (CIGRE) recently published a report on global electricity network feasibility study that shows how the whole world may cooperate in TEP to increase the share renewable energy and reduce CO2 emissions [24].
+Similar ideas are promoted by the Global Energy Interconnection Development and Cooperation Organization (GEIDCO) [25] and the Desertec project [26], [27].
+The importance of international cooperation in energy is included in the United Nations sustainable development goals [28].